 Houston Construction Zone Accident Lawyer

-Attorneys for Construction Zone Accidents
+Attorneys for Construction Site Accidents

 Construction zones can often be confusing and hard to navigate for drivers who do not pay careful attention.
 The Federal Highway Administration reports that from 1982 to 2014, 24,745 motor vehicles drivers died due to collisions in construction zones.
 Even though the number of deaths has decreased to an average of 591 motorists per year between to 2008 to 2014, this number is still high and represents a serious risk for motor vehicle drivers.